Selecting the Right Tool

 Selecting the Right Approach

 An easy way to remember the different approaches is to pretend you're a detective in a crime novel or tv-series.
 Do you have a 'hunch' that someone is the murderer?
 In which case you'll need to find the evidence to build your case (quantitative).
 Or do you need to analyze the evidence to put together the story of what happened and derive at a list of suspects? (qualitative).
+See the dropbox icon for more details on the differences between quantitative and qualitative approaches.

 Useful Links for Writing & Publishing